Rob Astorino is a former school board member, husband of a public school teacher and father of three school age children.

 Increasing Science, Technology, Engineering and Mathematics (STEM) education in schools

 Increasing life skills education in schools, such as nutritional literacy instruction in middle school and financial literacy instruction in high school

-Banning the teaching of 'Critical Race Theory' in our schools.
+Banning the teaching of 'Critical Race Theory' or gender ideology in our schools.
 Our children shouldn't be taught to hate America and hate each other

 As Westchester County Executive, Rob created the Astorino Challenge in Education (ACE Challenge) to encourage and incentivize students to excel in the classroom and/or show marked improvement.
 He also started several STEM initiatives to get students interested in careers in technology and engineering.